Reading & Understanding Codacy’s Reporting Feature

 Below shows an image of what a Codacy dashboard looks like.
 To evaluate a project we should know what are the“Software Metrics”.

 A software metric is a standard of measure of a degree to which a software system or process possesses some property.
 Even if a metric is not a measurement (metrics are functions, while measurements are the numbers obtained by the application of metrics), often the two terms are used as synonymous.
 Since quantitative measurements are essential in all sciences, there is a continuous effort by computer science practitioners and theoreticians to bring similar approaches to software development.
 The goal is obtaining objective, reproducible and quantifiable measurements, which may have numerous valuable applications in the schedule and budget planning, cost estimation, quality assurance testing, software debugging, software performance optimization, and optimal personnel task assignments.
-You can learn about software metrics by visiting here.

 A Codacy Dashboard provides answer to the following 3 main things: